markmoxon/elite-over-econet-acorn-archimedes/README.md

 ![Screenshot of the !EliteNet application](https://elite.bbcelite.com/images/elite_over_econet/elitenet.png)

-This repository contains source code for the !EliteNet application for the Acorn Archimedes, which allows players of Archimedes Elite to send scores to multiplayer scoreboards as part of Elite over Econet.
+This repository contains source code for the !EliteNet application for the Acorn Archimedes, which allows players of Archimedes Elite to send scores to multiplayer scoreboards over Econet.
+It also contains the source code for the EliteOverEconet module that does the actual transmissions.

-Elite over Econet enables you to load Elite over an Acorn network.
+The [Elite over Econet](https://github.com/markmoxon/elite-over-econet) project enables you to load BBC Micro Elite over an Acorn network.
 It also provides multiplayer scoreboard support, so you can run live Elite competitions over the network.
 For more information, see the [bbcelite.com website](https://elite.bbcelite.com/hacks/elite_over_econet.html).

-This repository contains the source code for the !EliteNet application.
+Archimedes Elite already supports Econet.
+The !EliteNet application provided here simply adds multiplayer scoreboard support; the game itself is completely untouched.
+For this to work you need to be running version 1.14 of Archimedes Elite, which you can [download from Ian Bell's personal website](http://www.elitehomepage.org/archive/a/b5052410.arc).
 For instructions on how to use !EliteNet, click Menu on the application and choose Help from the App. '!EliteNet' submenu.

 Note that the final build does not contain the !EliteNet.!RunImage or !EliteNet.WimpLib BASIC programs, as these need to be tokenised.
 The MakeBasic folder contains a script that can be run on an Archimedes to produce the final piece of the puzzle.
 MakeBasic also contains the BASIC source for the EliteScoreboard module, so that can also be built on an Archimedes if required.